awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.md

 + Amazon RDS for MySQL
 + Amazon RDS for PostgreSQL

-For more information about authenticating to your DB instance using IAM, see [IAM database authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.
+For more information about authenticating to your DB instance using IAM, see [IAM database authentication for MariaDB, MySQL, and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 ### IAM roles<a name="security_iam_authentication-iamrole"></a>